From BR Bullpen

 In 2002, Contreras played with Rancho Cucamonga again, appearing in 81 games and hitting .271.

 2003 was an off-year for Contreras.
 In 12 games with the Cedar Rapids Kernels, he hit only .176.
 When he played in Mexico that year, he was used as a bench player.
 He hit .272 for the Mexico City Red Devils, with 12 steals.

 In 2005, he again spent his entire season in Mexico, hitting .314 with 9 home runs with 54 RBI.

 His 2006 season also was in the Mexican League, this time with the Tigres de la Angelopolis.
 He hit .370 in 2006.
-In 2007, he batted .300/.388/.376 with 29 steals in 42 tries for the Tigres de Quintana Roo.
+In 2007, he batted .300/.388/.376 with 29 steals in 42 tries for the Tigres de Quintana Roo, with whom he has played since (through 2013).
 He was third in the League in steals behind Demond Smith and Christian Quintero.